cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

         player, giving the appearance and feel of an unfair opponent.'
 %}

-This all culminates the epic boss battles, which crank the tension of combat up to eleven.
+This all culminates in the frequent and epically intensifying boss battles, which crank the tension of combat up to eleven.
 Huge enemies make the player feel small and outmatched during these fights.

 The bosses force players to methodically manage their stamina and analyze the incoming attack patterns.
 All this under the overwhelming odds of some